Our Overnight Elderly Home Care

-What is waking nights care?
+What is waking night care?

-- A reassuring presence throughout the night
+- A reassuring presence throughout the night.

 - Someone around to assist in the morning with a nice breakfast.